Voting begins for Rajinder Nagar bypoll in Delhi | Politics

 The number of eligible voters in the Rajinder Nagar assembly seat for the 2022 bypoll is less than the count of electors in this assembly seat that was for the 2020 Delhi Assembly elections, as death and migration of voters have been factored in.

-AAP, which enjoys a reigning popularity in this key assembly constituency, has fielded Durgesh Pathak while BJP has fronted Rajesh Bhatia as its candidate.
+The AAP, which enjoys a reigning popularity in this key assembly constituency, has fielded Durgesh Pathak, while the BJP has fronted Rajesh Bhatia as its candidate.
 Prem Lata is the Congress nominee.

 From setting up specialised polling stations, including an all-women one, to deployment of security personnel and running awareness campaigns, the Delhi CEO office has made all preparations to ensure that the bypoll is held in an inclusive, accessible and fair manner.